blinkdog/xcomjs/README.md

 shoulders of the geniuses who reverse engineered and clearly documented the binary file formats of the original UFO: Enemy Unknown.

+I'd also like to thank Dominic Szablewski for his blog post [Drawing Pixels is Hard](http://phoboslab.org/log/2012/09/drawing-pixels-is-hard).
+It pointed me in the right direction for rendering pixel graphics on the HTML5 canvas.

 ## License
 xcomjs<br/>
 Copyright 2014 Patrick Meade.